fpoeppelmeier/fpoeppelmeier.github.io/docs/CV.md

 </table>

 ### Awards and Research Grants
+- Swiss contribution to the Horizon Europe Research Grant Past To Future
 - Swiss contribution to the Horizon Europe Research Grant ClimTip
 - Marie Sklodowska-Curie Action fellowship (2021) of the EU Horizon 2020 framework program
 - Ruprecht-Karls Prize (2020) of the Heidelberg University for excellent PhD Theses